 Writing Technique Articles

-Articles may cover fiction, nonfiction, poetry or scriptwriting techniques.
+Articles may cover fiction, nonfiction, freelance, poetry or scriptwriting techniques.
 Writers must have published successfully in the area they’re writing about.
 Every piece will need to:

 - Define the technique and its importance.